Lukas Walton: Net Worth, Life & Builders Vision Impact

 Deployment pattern

-The platform uses catalytic capital (grants, guarantees, early-stage equity) and de-risking instruments (credit guarantees, blended finance) to modify the risk-return landscape of projects.
+The platform uses catalytic capital (grants, guarantees, early-stage equity) and De-Risking Instruments (credit guarantees, blended finance) to modify the risk-return landscape of projects.
 Example mechanisms include guarantees that improve bond ratings, grant-funded pilots that validate business models, and patient equity that holds long-term risk.

 Transparency & signalling